r-eudave/cordhisk_app/ARCHITECTURE.md

 CORDHISK stores two primary record types:

-- **Memory.** A memory has an internal database ID, a user-facing identifier (`custom_id`), title, full text, file path, and optional license.
+- **Memory.** A memory has an internal database ID, a user-facing identifier (`custom_id`), title, full text, file path, and optional licence.
 The full text includes the original narrative plus embedded metadata.
 - **CHO.** A Cultural Heritage Object has an internal database ID, a user-facing identifier, and title.
 CHO-specific descriptive values are stored as annotations in related memory texts rather than as a fixed set of columns on the CHO record.

 The separation is deliberate.
 The `CHO` table records the identity of the heritage resource, while its descriptive metadata can vary between memories.
 This allows CORDHISK to retain different community descriptions, names, dates, or interpretations instead of forcing a single authoritative value.

 ### Metadata Spaces

 CORDHISK App v3.0 adds a `MetadataSpace` configuration model stored in the same SQLite database.
-A Metadata Space contains a unique name, creator, last-update date, description, and a JSON-serialized collection of field definitions.
+A Metadata Space contains a unique name, creator, last-update date, description, and a JSON-serialised collection of field definitions.
 EDM is provisioned automatically as the default Metadata Space from the existing field schema.

 The active Metadata Space is an interpretation context, not a permanent property of a memory.
 Non-EDM tags use the form `<Field@Space cho="CHO-ID">value</Field@Space>`, while existing EDM tags retain their legacy names.
 The parser filters fields by the active space, ignores unknown fields safely, and keeps the underlying memory text non-destructively intact.